One of the key features of the best noise gate pedals is they eliminate unwanted noise while keeping your tone intact.

 ISP Technologies Decimator II is a testament to the flawless execution of a simple concept.
 It’s transparent, effective and as robust as the NS-2.
 It does an impressive job at eliminating noise without affecting the guitar tone.
 Plus, it’s available in a micro format and you can link two of these pedals to track your guitar signal directly.
 That’s the sort of brilliance that we look for when we decorate a product with the KGR Editor’s Choice.

-Noise Gate Reviews
+Best Noise Gate Pedal Reviews

-A classic with all of the rugged functionlity you expect from Boss
+A classic with all of the rugged functionlity you expect from Boss.

 The Boss NS-2 has been around since the late 1980s.
 Over three decades, it has featured in the rigs of touring giants like U2, Slipknot, Metallica among others.
 The main draw of the NS-2 is the rugged build, hearty features, and ease-of-use.